 Status code 204 for deletion: The DELETE endpoint returns 204 (No Content) with no response body, which is the standard for successful deletions.

-Testing Your CRUD API
+Testing the CRUD API

 # Create a task